Local resources for governments during the COVID-19 outbreak

 Community Development Block Grant – Coronavirus Funds (CDBG-CV)

-The federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act) has allocated supplemental Community Development Block Grant Coronavirus (CDBG-CV) funds through the US Department of Housing and Urban Development (HUD) to the state Community Development Block Grant (CDBG) program at Commerce.
-The CDBG-CV funding will be provided to Commerce in up to three separate funding rounds.
-For additional information on the separate funding rounds please visit the state’s CDBG-CV Funds page
+The federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act) has allocated supplemental Community Development Block Grant – Coronavirus (CDBG-CV) funds through the US Department of Housing and Urban Development (HUD) to Commerce.
+CDBG-CV1 and CDBG-CV2 Grants have been allocated to all city and county governments across the state.
+For additional information, please visit the state’s CDBG-CV Funds page.